Welcome to the Faculty of Arts & Humanities

 We are one of the UK's most prestigious arts and humanities faculties based in the heart of London with close links with renowned cultural institutions including the British Museum, Shakespeare's Globe and the National Portrait Gallery.

-The School by numbers
+The Faculty by numbers

-- 2,500 students on undergraduate programmes
+- 3,504 FTE students on undergraduate programmes

-- 550 (full-time equivalent) research students
+- 340 FTE research students